deepaakrajj/kubernetes-security-hardening/README.md

 # Kubernetes Security Hardening Scanner

 A custom Python-based security scanner for Kubernetes clusters, validated against the industry-standard **kube-bench** (CIS Kubernetes Benchmark) tool.
-Built and tested on a live local cluster (minikube), not just static YAML analysis.
+Built and tested on a live local cluster (minikube).

 ## Why this exists